ytsaurus/ytsaurus/yt/docs/README.md

 3. Add your article to the proper section in the documentation structure.
 Depending on the language you are writing in, you should add content to either the `ru` or `en` folder, accordingly.

     Keep in mind that when adding a new article, you should follow the single source approach used in YTsaurus documentation.
-How to do that, shows the following example.
+The following example shows how to do it.

     Let's assume you want to add an article to the `user-guide` section to the English documentation, and let's assume you named the article file as `new-article.md`.
 So, to follow the single source approach you would need to do the following: